-Although insurance company adjusters may be friendly and nice on the phone, don’t be fooled.
+Although the insurance company adjusters may be friendly and nice on the phone, don’t be fooled.
 This is not a normal conversation.
 While you may be just an honest, ordinary person just trying to explain what happened, the insurance adjuster is not.
 Insurance adjusters are old pros at taking recorded statements.
 And their focus is not to get at the “truth” of what happened; it is to find some way to use what you say to make the accident more likely to have been either wholly or partially your own fault.

-Another reason not to agree to a recorded statement is because the statement is being recorded.
+Another reason not to agree to a recorded statement is that the statement is being recorded.
 Everything you say will be “set in stone” so to speak and you can’t take it back, change it or explain it later.
-The normal consequence of this is that whatever you say can, and probably will, be “used against you” in a later legal proceeding.
+The normal consequence of this is that whatever you say can, and probably will be “used against you” in a later legal proceeding.
 It does not matter that the statement is not taken under oath.
 It is still your statement (i.e., a party’s statement or the statement of a party opponent).
 As a result, it can be used against you in your later claim or litigation.

 It also isn’t a good idea to give a recorded statement to the other party’s insurer because very often immediately after an accident you will be badly shaken up.
 You might even be in pain.
 This means that you may not be thinking clearly.
 Also, many times people don’t recall everything immediately after the accident.